Witiko/scm-at-arqmath3/paper/main.md

     which made it difficult to meaningfully measure the efficiency of our system.
     Therefore, we have not measured and do not report the efficiency of our system.

- [^optimization]: Due to time constraints, we hand-picked the values α = 0.1, β = 0.5, and γ = 5 for our ARQMath-3 submissions.
-In the camera-ready, we will report the optimal parameter values and their NDCG' scores on ARQMath-3 topics.
+ [^optimization]: Due to time constraints, we hand-picked the parameter values α = 0.1, β = 0.5, and γ = 5 for our submissions to the ARQMath-3 lab.
+We report effectiveness for both hand-picked and optimal parameter values, and discuss the robustness of our system to parameter variations.

 # Results {#results}